What causes Lip Lines?

-When the treatment first kicks in at full strength, the lips may feel strange and lip movements may fell weak, awkward and strange for a few days.
-The untreated lip muscles soon adjust and rebalance and lips start to feel more normal again.
+When the treatment first kicks in at full strength, the lips may feel strange, and lip movements may feel weak, awkward and strange for a few days.
+The untreated lip muscles soon adjust and rebalance, and lips start to feel more normal.

 If it is your first treatment, Dr Teri will assess you in a review appointment after 2-3 weeks.
 She will take photos to assess the success of the treatment and make further adjustments if necessary.

-Some people respond to a small amount of treatment, however, others may need higher doses to achieve a similar result.
-Each person’s treatment is different and some people may need two or even three adjustments to achieve optimum results.
+Some people respond to a small amount of treatment; however, others may need higher doses to achieve a similar result.
+Each person’s treatment is different, and some people may need two adjustments to achieve optimum results.

 How long do the results last?

-Botox in this area requires low does it therefore only lasts from 7 weeks to 15 weeks, depending on the individual’s response.
+Botox in this area requires a low dose, it, therefore only lasts from 7 weeks to 15 weeks, depending on the individual’s response.
 If you have the treatment a few times, it may last longer as the strength of the overactive muscles starts to reduce.
 Also, you can get out of the habit of overusing these muscles so they stop being as hyperactive.

-Most people have a repeat treatment every 3-4 months for this area.
+Most people have a repeat treatment for this area every 3-4 months.

 Are there any risks to Lip Line Botox?

-Sometimes the effect may take better on one side than the other leading to slight asymmetry.
-This is usually not noticeable to the untrained eye and a touch-up treatment at the 2-3 week check up can correct this.
+Sometimes the effect may be better on one side than the other leading to slight asymmetry.
+This is usually not noticeable to the untrained eye, and a touch-up treatment at the 2-3 week check-up can correct this.

 If a botox treatment is overdone in this area, it can lead to problems with speech, eating etc. When performed correctly, this usually does not happen.
-However, it is not uncommon to be aware of some mouth weakness for a day or two, when the Botox first kicks in.
+However, it is not uncommon to be aware of some mouth weakness for a day or two when Botox first kicks in.